-Proper assembly of the BarrierGate[®] is critical to achieve performance that has been evaluated and deemed eligible by the FHWA per NCHRP Report 350.
-These instructions should be read in their entirety and understood before assembling the BarrierGate[®].
-These instructions are to be used only in conjunction with the assembly of the BarrierGate[®] and are for standard assemblies only as specified by the applicable highway authority.
-If you need additional information, or have questions about the BarrierGate[®] system, please contact the highway authority that has planned and specified this assembly and, if needed, contact Valtir's Customer Service Department.
+Proper assembly of the BarrierGate® 2.0 system is critical to achieve performance that has been evaluated and deemed eligible by the FHWA per NCHRP Report 350.
+These instructions should be read in their entirety and understood before assembling the system.
+These instructions are to be used only in conjunction with the assembly of the system specified in this manual and are for standard assemblies only as specified by the applicable highway authority.
+If you need additional information, or have questions about the BarrierGate® 2.0 system, please contact the highway authority that has planned and specified this assembly and, if needed, contact Valtir's Customer Service Department.
 This product must be assembled in the location specified by the appropriate highway authority.
 If there are deviations, alterations, or departures from the assembly instructions specified in this manual, the device may not perform as tested.

-Important: DO NOT use any component part that has not been specifically approved for this system during the assembly or repair of this system.
+DO NOT use any component part that has not been specified and/or approved for this system during assembly or repair.

 This product has been specified for use by the appropriate highway authority and has been provided to that user who has unique knowledge of how this system is to be assembled.
-No person should be permitted to assemble, maintain, or repair this system that does not possess the unique knowledge described above.
+No person should be permitted to assemble, maintain, or repair this system that does not posses the unique knowledge described above.
 These instructions are intended for an individual qualified to both read and accurately interpret them as written.
-These instructions are intended only for an individual experienced and skilled in the assembly of highway products that are specified and selected by the highway authority.
+These instructions are intended for only an individual experienced and skilled in the assembly of highway products that are specified and selected by the highway authority.